Kea, Cornwall: Houses

 At Calenick and Killiow are 18th-century houses of two storeys.
 Calenick House contains remains of a much older building; it is of seven bays and there is a separate clock tower with a cupola, dated 1752.
 Killiow House is somewhat later and was extended c.
 1850.
 The latter was once the home of Theophila Gwatkin (née Palmer; 1757-1848) and Robert Lovell Gwatkin (1757-1843).

-A Quaker Meeting House opened in Come-to-Good, Kea, in 1710.
+A Quaker Meeting House opened in Come-to-Good, Kea, in 1710, and is still in use today.

 Cornish wrestling

 Cornish wrestling tournaments, for prizes were held in Kea in the 1800s.
 An example would be a tournament held at the school sports day on 15 July 1863 at St Kea church.